· · · · ·

 Simply place the prepared dish in the refrigerator overnight and then the next morning, bake for 50 minutes for a yummy breakfast for all.
 It’s also a great way to use frozen or stale sourdough bread.

-Ingredients to Make Sourdough Breakfast Strata
+Ingredients for Sourdough Breakfast Strata

-Instructions for Making This Recipe
+Instructions For Making This Recipe

 Ingredients for this Recipe

-Prepare Your Ingredients
+Prepare The Ingredients

 Cutting Cubes of Sourdough Bread